d-moos/MLJourney/lesson_05_rl_theory.md

 ## 📖 Theory

+If you encounter unfamiliar ML, deep learning, or RL terms in this lesson, see the [Glossary](GLOSSARY.md) for quick definitions and links to the relevant lessons.

 ### What is Reinforcement Learning?

 **Key idea:** An agent learns to make decisions by interacting with an environment to maximize cumulative reward.